chiawase/chi-11ty/README.md

       - https://sive.rs/ai
 - include site in Webrings!
   - another related task to this: figure out how to set up a Tambayan 404 Webring
+- separate microblogs or the posts from `archive/` with stuff from `blog/`
+  - make it look different?
+  - add a tag for it?

 ### Already done
 - ~~clean up old posts in `archive/` since there's gonna be a lot of missing images there + missing titles~~ done